dpritchard/web-taieri-willow/README.md

-# Friends of the Taieri Willows
+# Friends of the Taieri Willow

 This is the source code and content for a static website built using [Jigsaw][tcj], [Tailwind][twn], [Github Actions][gha] and [Github Pages][ghp].